This page was first published on the 28th of November, 2016 and last updated on the 3rd of May, 2017 by Patrick Carpen.

 The Parameters for Judging a Debate

 A debate is often such a fierce competition between two rivals that many people declare that they would “not like to be a judge”.
-However, judges can keep and level head and make unbiased assessments by using the following judging parameters:
+However, judges can keep a level head and make unbiased assessments by using the following judging parameters:

 Development of points 15